 My next effort involved a tiny, ceramic blade manufactured specifically to “slice right through any plastic.”
 I slid it across the front of the package.
 The plastic was thick, however, and I only managed to create a hole about two inches long.
 The light bulb needed at least double that to pop out of its hold.
 Once the ceramic blade made its first cut, it wasn’t as effective, though.
 The plastic now had some give because of the hole, and all the tiny blade could do was make a dent.

-At that point, I was furious, bleeding, a little sweaty, and still had no light bulb.
-All I wanted was a stupid light bulb.
+I stand there, furious, bleeding, a little sweaty, and still nothing.
+All I want is a stupid light bulb.
 Nothing fancy, nothing of any real value to make a plastic package with security equivalent to Fort Knox.
 Just a flippin’ light bulb to screw into the lamp and go on about my day.
-I refused to give up.
-I needed the bulb, and the rest of the bulbs upstairs were encased in plastic just like this one, so no easier solution existed.
+I refuse to give up.
+I need the bulb; the rest of the bulbs upstairs are encased in plastic just like this one, so no easier solution exists.
+Persistence takes over.

 Finger bandaged, I take a huge breath and release a long list of cuss words that would make even my more indiscriminate friends blanch.
 I’m filled with heated determination.
 THIS round will go to ME.

 I retrieve scissors from the drawer, thinking I’ll just finish cutting the plastic and free my prize.
 Only it doesn’t go like that.
 The scissor blades buckle and leave only a white mark in the plastic.
 I try again using both hands on the scissor handles to exert enough pressure to force the blades to cut.
 Nothing happens.
-Fury boils inside and ticks time off my life; my blood pressure is at least 200/125.
+Fury boils inside and ticks time off my life; I’m positive my blood pressure would ping at least 200/125.

 The struggle with the scissors brings on another round of cussing, but this time I direct it at every single plastic package manufacturer in the world and the sadistic humans who engineered this monstrosity.
 I curse them, their families, their past generations, their future generations, their bosses, and I finish off by nailing the guy who invented plastic in the first place.
 (Google says it’s Leo Hendrik Baekeland, a name now burned into my memory bank for future reference).